-In 2021 the group acquired an option over a residential development opportunity in Purley, London through a joint venture held 33:33:33 with Bisichi and an external partner.
-This property is held at cost of £nil (2021: £0.232 million), with a full provision being made in 2022, until such time as a planning decision is known later in 2023.
+In 2021 the Group acquired an option over a residential development opportunity in Purley, London through a joint venture held 33:33:33 with Bisichi and an external partner.
+This property is held at cost of £nil (2022: £nil), with a full provision being made for development expenditure, until such time as a decision is made to submit a new application following an initial unsuccessful planning application.